 Poor air quality is becoming an increasingly serious issue across the world.

-That’s why we fitted a filter on the roof of a bus to help combat pollution in cities.
-In 2019 we created a unique filter that extracts particulate matter (PM10) from the air.
+That’s why we fitted a unique filter on the roof of a bus to extract particulate matter (PM10) from the air.

 One ‘air-filtering bus’ has the capacity to clean the air on its route up to a height of ten metres.
 The filter was manufactured in collaboration with PALL Aerospace and fitted onto the roof of the bus.
 Each filter is made up of three fans and is designed to remove up to 99.5% of particulate matter from the air without impacting passengers’ travel experiences.